Zucheli/Photonacci/README.md

 # Photonacci

+## Download
+[Download](https://play.google.com/store/apps/details?id=com.zucheliinc.photonacci)

 ## About Project

-Um app inspirado na sequência de Fibonacci e sua proporção áurea onde o usuário pode tirar uma foto com o filtro e ver onde essa sequência famosa se encaixa e esta presente.

 An app inspired by the Fibonacci sequence and its golden ratio where the user can take a picture with the filter and see where that famous sequence fits and is present.

-[Download](https://play.google.com/store/apps/details?id=com.zucheliinc.photonacci)

 ## Layout App
 ![Mobile 1](https://github.com/Zucheli/Photonacci/blob/main/assets-externos/image1.jpeg)